tobinski/quiz-cat/readme.txt

 = Quiz Cat Features =
 We’ll give you the 4-1-1 on Quiz Cat right here.
 Everything you need to know about our quiz builder plugin, and nothing you don’t.

+For starters, each Quiz has a beautiful "Quiz landing page" that comes with headline, subheadline, image and a beautiful "Start Quiz" button.

-For starters, you should know that Quiz Cat lets you create unlimited quizzes.
+You should know that Quiz Cat lets you create unlimited quizzes.
 Feel free to create as many quizzes as you desire.
 There’s no limit, really.

 The same is true for the questions in your quizzes.
 Each quiz you create with Quiz Cat can have as many questions as you want.

 Those quiz questions, in turn, will be accompanied by multiple choice answers.
 Each question on your quiz can have between two and four possible answers.

-You can choose to reveal the correct answers for each question either immediately or at the end of the quiz.
-Having the answers at the end motivates those taking your quiz to finish it.
-Otherwise these quiz-takers will never know whether they responded correctly.

 Plus, if you create interesting questions, you’ll have quiz-takers finishing the quiz just to see the answers.
 A hip-hop quiz, for example, might create this level of engagement with questions like “Who really shot Notorious B.I.G.?” or “Is Tupac in Africa?”